 In defining social sustainability, a group of researchers have mentioned four main and determining elements: 1- Social justice, 2- Social cohesion, 3- Participation, 4- Security.
 In this meaning, components such as equal opportunities along with progress for all human beings, life with cooperation and cooperation, equal opportunities for all people to play social roles along with security of livelihood and safety in human settlements against natural hazards, are the basis of assessing social sustainability.
-In terms of sustainability, resources should exploited in such a way that future generations also have the ability to make decisions in order to meet their needs at the best level of satisfaction.
-In this definition, win-win policy is emphasized decision makers and aims to achieve economic, social and environmental improvements (Martin, 2001).
+In terms of sustainability, resources social should be exploited in such a way that future generations also have the ability to make decisions in order to meet their needs at the best level of satisfaction.
+In this definition, win-win policy is emphasized bv decision makers and aims to achieve through reliable international sources and focused its efforts on their reproduction and adaptation to the climatic conditions of the country.
+In parallel with these activities, research was also conducted in the field of optimal extraction and processing methods of plant products.

+economic. social and environmental improvements (Martin, 2001).
 In this regard, social sustainability in rural areas is defined as "a healthy life through meeting the basic needs of the rural community members, taking into account the quality of life and simultaneously maintaining the environmental quality and related to the economic systems in order to achieve the highest level of life satisfaction."
 (Badri & Taher Khani, 2008).
 In general, it can be said that social sustainability is measured and assessed with its main indicator, which is the quality of life, which "means providing better living conditions in which balance, harmony, desirability and fair equality for life are along with health, security, comfort, vitality, creativity and beauty (Cheraghi, 2011).